TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 ## To understand the needs for ReBAC, let’s look at an example we are all intimately familiar with: Google Drive.

+_If you understand ReBAC at this point, feel free to skip this section._

 Say you’ve got an English paper to write with a group of classmates.
 You create the Google Doc, and invite your classmates to work on it with you.
 Because this Google Doc was created by you, we initially create the relation `(you, #owner, your_google_doc)` to establish you as the owner.
 The `#owner` Permission Group gives you access to not only `read` and `write`, but to `delete`, `invite`, and `move` the file.

 Now we send out a few invites that look like (`{group member email}`, `#editor`, `your_google_doc`).
 This gives your group members the ability to edit that Google Doc.
 Now they can `read`, `write`, and `comment` through the `#editor` Permission Group.